-There are certain conditions and constraints on tasks that involve interaction and production activities.
-These include such elements as: support, timing, goals, predictability, physical conditions, and participants.
+We need to consider conditions and constraints while accomplishing a task that involves interaction and production activities.
+These include such elements as: support, timing, goals, predictability, physical conditions and participants.
 It is important to consider relevant information, first of all about participants and task content.

 Visual aids as well as adequate instructions can reduce task difficulty.
-Activation of prior knowledge through the carrying out of subtasks in a preparatory phase, to which language assistance is provided, can be important too.
+Activation of prior knowledge through the carrying out of sub-tasks in a preparatory phase, to which language assistance is provided, can be important too.
 Learners' communicative competence and their declarative knowledge (savoir) are other important elements in successful task performance.

 For all these reasons, teachers should be aware of the complexity of the factors involved when they propose a task for their students.
 Thus teachers "risk" more when they suggest a more communicative and difficult task.
 This is the case, for instance, when asking students to produce a narrative with many characters instead of a text where only one character or an object must be described.

-The ability to negotiate is another important factor to take into account: Task difficulty also depends on the amount of negotiation required.
-The greater the amount of interaction and motivation required to achieve the task goals, the more demanding the task will be.
+The ability to negotiate is another important factor to take into account: task difficulty also depends on the amount of negotiation required.
+The more the learners need to act, justify their actions and interact with interlocutors to achieve the task goals, the more demanding the task will be.
 A more difficult task can nonetheless be motivating for learners, stimulating them to become involved and make extra efforts.
-Teachers must therefore be aware that task difficulty in a communication context is related not only to "measurable" factors, such as time or physical conditions (CEFR p.
+Teachers must therefore be aware that task difficulty in a communication context is related not only to "measurable" factors, such as time or physical conditions (CEFR, p.
 162), or even competence, but also to more "subjective" elements, such as students' interest and participation.

-For task conditions and constraints concerning oral and written reception, elements to consider are task supports, text characteristics, and type of response expected.
-A well organised preparatory phase can reduce the difficulty of comprehension activities, too.
-Cooperation among interlocutors is an important factor for interaction, production, and comprehension activities as well.
-On the one hand, cooperation can be considered as a user's sympathetic attitude towards interlocutors.
+For task conditions and constraints concerning oral and written reception, elements to consider are task supports, text characteristics and type of response expected.
+A wellorganised preparatory phase can reduce the difficulty of comprehension activities, too.

+Co-operation among interlocutors is an important factor for interaction, production, and comprehension activities as well.
+On the one hand, co-operation can be considered as a user's sympathetic attitude towards interlocutors.
 For example, a person may facilitate comprehension by speaking slowly and clarifying the context of communication.
-On the other hand, cooperation refers to small-group settings in classroom, where learners can help each other.
-Cooperative work can allow students to perform a task more easily or successfully than individual work.
+On the other hand, co-operation refers to small-group settings in classroom, where learners can help each other.
+Co-operative work can allow students to perform a task more easily or successfully than individual work.

 In choosing a text for a reception activity, many factors need to be considered, such as linguistic complexity, which can affect content comprehension.
 Familiarity with the genre, topic, or situation can facilitate learners' comprehension.
 Sociocultural competences are in this respect especially important.
 Textual coherence and cohesion as well as clear organisation will aid learners' comprehension.
 The length of a text needs to be considered too as well as its information density.
-The physical or material layout of a text can either prompt or prevent comprehension or understanding, particularly in the case of spoken texts if there are noises or other kinds of interference.
+The physical or material layout of a text can either prompt or prevent comprehension or understanding, particularly in the case of spoken texts where there are often noises or other kinds of interference.
 The level of learners' motivation to understand a text is not to be neglected either.
-If the text suits their interests and is adequate to their competence levels, task performance should be more successful.
+If the text suits their interests and is adequate for their competence levels, task performance should be more successful.

 Teachers should not underestimate the importance of presenting to their students different tasks that involve multiple steps and various language activities (oral or written reception, oral or written production and interaction); carrying out such tasks may especially interest learners and increase their involvement.